ROM image: Digital preservation

 The lifespan of digital media is rarely great.
 While black-and-white photographs may survive for a century or more, many digital media can become unreadable after only 10 years.
-This is beginning to become a problem as early computer systems may be presently fifty or sixty years old while early home video consoles may be almost thirty years old.
+This is beginning to become a problem as early computer systems may be presently fifty or sixty years old while early home video consoles may be almost forty years old.
 Due to this aging, there is a significant worry that many early computer and video games may not survive without being transferred to new media.
 So, those with an interest in preservation are actively seeking older arcade and video games and attempting to dump them to ROM images.
 When stored on standardized media such as CD-ROMs and DVD-ROMs, they can be copied to future media with significantly reduced effort.

 The trend towards mass digital distribution of ROM image files, while potentially damaging to copyright holders, may also have a positive effect on preservation.
 While over time many original ROM copies of older games may deteriorate, be broken or thrown away, a copy in file form may be distributed throughout the world, allowing games which would otherwise have been lost a greater chance of survival.